ovh/docs/pages/cloud/private-cloud/veeam_backup_as_a_service/guide.en-gb.md

 Validate contracts by clicking `Enable backup`{.action}.

-Une notification vous confirme la demande d'activation :
+A notification confirms the activation request:

 ![Enable backup](images/backuppcc_02_fr.png){.thumbnail}

-Once the option is installed, a confirmation e-mail is sent to you and the activation of the backup will be indicated to you in the client area, with the reminder of the level of the chosen offer.
+Once the option is installed, a confirmation e-mail is sent to you and the activation of the backup will be indicated to you in the OVHcloud control panel, with the reminder of the level of the chosen offer.

 ![Enable backup](images/backuppcc_03_fr.png){.thumbnail}